apiontek/73k.us-11ty/content/blog/2022/09/tripeaks-solitaire-solver-in-javascript/index.md

 coverImage: "tripeaks-preview.png"
 ---

+{% image "./tripeaks-preview.png", "A preview of a tripeaks card game layout." %}

 I've created an online [Tripeaks Solver](https://tripeaks.73k.us/).

 This is based on the excellent work done by [IgniparousTempest on Github](https://github.com/IgniparousTempest/javascript-tri-peaks-solitaire-solver) — see [his demo here](https://igniparoustempest.github.io/tri-peaks-solitaire-solver/).